| | |

 Each of Coralia’s teak cabins has been thoughtfully designed and stylishly furnished, complete with stations for photography or remote work.

-As part of Coralia’s commitment to sustainability, it provides complimentary reef-safe toiletries, avoids the use of single-use plastics and offers environmentally focused briefings before each dive.
+As part of Coralia’s commitment to sustainability, it provides reef-safe toiletries, avoids the use of single-use plastics and offers environmentally focused briefings before each dive.

 Looking for an affordable dive trip to Raja Ampat?
 Consider one of these eco-friendly Raja Ampat homestays.